Kyung Yun Choi Ph.D. Candidate

 Prior to joining the Media Lab, Kyung Yun developed two Cube satellites as a chief engineer of the structural and thermal control system in conjunction with NASA GSFC.
 Also, she has worked on developing a myoelectric prosthetic hand at the Bretl Research Group and at the start-up company, PSYONIC, as a lead mechanical engineer.
 She received her B.S in Mechanical Engineering from Yonsei University, Seoul, South Korea and her M.S in Aerospace Engineering from the University of Illinois at Urbana-Champaign.

-Outside of the lab, you may find her painting, backpacking in nature, and hopefully soon driving a space shuttle in the space.
+Outside of the lab, you may find her painting, backpacking in nature, and hopefully soon driving a space shuttle in space.

 - reSpire: Self-awareness and Interpersonal Connectedness through Shape-changing Fabric Display Projects/407/badge ?
 X ACM C&C and DIS 2019 2019